Skip to main content

 Prevention and Oral Health Advice

-Maintain a Consistent Oral Hygiene Routine.
-Brushing twice daily with a fluoride toothpaste and cleaning between your teeth with interdental brushes or floss helps to remove plaque.
+Brushing twice daily with a fluoride toothpaste and cleaning between your teeth with interdental brushes or floss helps to remove plaque — the bacterial film that leads to decay and gum disease.
+An electric toothbrush may be beneficial for more thorough plaque removal.

-Protect Your Teeth During Sport.
-Wearing a properly fitted mouthguard during contact sports can help prevent dental trauma.
+Wearing a properly fitted mouthguard during contact sports can help prevent dental trauma that might otherwise damage the nerve.

 Key Points to Remember

-• Dental nerve pain duration varies from seconds to several weeks, depending on the underlying cause and severity
+• Dental nerve pain duration varies from seconds to several weeks, depending on the underlying cause and severity.

-• Common causes include tooth decay, cracks, gum recession, trauma, and infection of the dental pulp
+• Common causes include tooth decay, cracks, gum recession, trauma, and infection of the dental pulp.

-• Reversible pulpitis may settle once the cause is addressed, whilst irreversible pulpitis typically requires professional treatment such as root canal therapy
+• Reversible pulpitis may settle once the cause is addressed, whilst irreversible pulpitis typically requires professional treatment such as root canal therapy.

-• Persistent, worsening, or spontaneous pain should be assessed by a dental professional to determine the cause
+• Persistent, worsening, or spontaneous pain should be assessed by a dental professional to determine the cause.

-• Good oral hygiene, regular check-ups, and a balanced diet are among the most effective ways to reduce your risk
+• Good oral hygiene, regular check-ups, and a balanced diet are among the most effective ways to reduce your risk.

-• Treatment suitability is always determined on an individual basis following clinical examination
+• Treatment suitability is always determined on an individual basis following clinical examination.

 Frequently Asked Questions